sighvaturj/infomentor/README.md

    ```bash
    dotnet run
    ```
-   The backend will be available in Swagger `http://localhost:5000/index.html`.
+   The backend will be available in Swagger at: `http://localhost:5000/index.html`(http://localhost:5000/index.html).

 ---